tycho/vk-api-loader-shootout/README.md

 These APIs are unfortunately **very** expensive to call, because they end up loading and unloading ICDs each time they are called.

+The second reason GLAD ends up slower is because Volk separates out loading of instance and device functions, so it doesn't need to do a run-time selection deciding which API to use for loading the functions.